sudheermuthyala/AKS/02-Docker-fundamentals/README.md

 - Time consuming
 - Need to perform install/configs on every server and every environment (dev, qa, staging, production)
 2. Compatibility & Dependency
+- Need to keep resolving issues related to libraries and dependencies